Samoylo57/talking-to-machines/README.md

 # Talking to Machines Platform (Beta Release)

-The Talking to Machines platform is developed to facilitate the design, conduct, and analysis of large-scale experimental trials and treatments through LLM-powered agents.
+The **talkingtomachines** platform is developed to facilitate the design, conduct, and analysis of large-scale experimental trials and treatments through LLM-powered agents.

 ---